semolex/zfdb/README.md

 ### Future release plans
 * Add bulk operations for insert, delete, update
 * Optimize file operations
+* Add different operations for `Record` class and ability to store records.
 * Different updates that might be usefull